eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Integrals_Of_Motion.md

 Define the trajectory equation based off of notes, I think there was a HW problem that derivied it.

+The trajectory equation deines the geometry of a conic section:...

 ## Kepler's Law
 to